Telemedicine App Development_ A Detailed Insight

 Source: Dribble

-Patients may keep tabs on and organize doctor visits with the help of the app’s built-in calendar.
-Visitors can make modifications to the appointment time on the calendar and await the doctor’s clearance if necessary.
+Patients may keep tabs on and organize doctor consultations with the help of the app’s built-in calendar.
+Patients can make modifications to the appointment time on the calendar and await the doctor’s clearance if necessary.
 Using the Google Calendar API, the schedule may be synchronized with Google Calendars, allowing users to get reminders directly from Google Calendar and view the relevant dates using a handy widget.

-Specific telemedicine app features are also available from the doctor’s perspective.
-Some are the same as the patient’s half, whereas others are the opposite.
+Telemedicine app features are also available from the doctor’s perspective.
 Let’s explore those features in further detail.

 1. Physician Profile